ethanolmethanol/minishell42tester/README.md

        man, usage, -h, --help, help, i'm lost, wtf, RTFM You're reading it.

+       u, user, guide, showmetheway
+              As an attempt at simplifying the learning curve for this tester, this simple user interface  allows  you  to run any options or command (except itself of course) by answering simple questions.

        p, peek testunit [ testnb ] ...
               Have a peek at a test and what outputs it expects.
 Specify a test unit , one or many test number or keyword all to see all tests.
 Specify bash before peek to see bash's generated expectancies instead.